ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_lab/lab01.md

 these puzzles are quite artificial, but you'll find yourself thinking much more about bits in working your way through them.

-All the information needed to begin this lab is available in the lab 01 writeup (will be made available shortly)
+All the information needed to begin this lab is available in the [lab 01 writeup](/lab/lab01/datalab.pdf)